rockandruby/full_country_select/README.md

         = f.select :city, selected_city(@object), {}, id: 'city'

-You have the following helpers:  get_countries - returns countries list, selected_state and selected_city - helpers that require your object and return selected value.
+You have the following helpers:  get_countries - returns countries list, selected_state(obj) and selected_city(obj) - helpers that require your object and return selected value.
 Of course, your object should include fields: country(string), state(string), city(integer).

+Of course, you can get country/state/city title by it's code.
+Thus you have 3 helpers: country_name(obj), state_name(obj), city_name(obj) which receive your object as an argument.

 ## Example
 [link to Example!] (https://jobbber.herokuapp.com/jobs)